therocode/meta_enum/README.md

 ## Problems and limitations

-### Clang build errors
+### Build errors

-As of clang 6.0 on godbolt this fails to build due to what looks like problems with `std::string_view` not being constexpr even though it should be.
+Some configurations of certain compilers seem to break down when building this.
+Specifically there is a problem with clang 6.0 on godbolt which fails to build due to what looks like problems with `std::string_view` not being constexpr even though it should be.
 See: https://godbolt.org/z/Ob9Cnv
+There has also been problems when building with the MSVC Pre 2018 hosted @godbolt.org as well when it builds with the complex test case inside of example.cpp.
+It works however for the typical case.
+See: https://godbolt.org/z/rIhpfR

 ### Enum parsing problems with nested templates